 - Registration: Only after establishing value

-Each step builds on the previous one.
-By the time they ask for permissions or registration, you understand the app and want to say yes.
+Each screen builds on the previous one.
+By the time they ask for permissions or registration, users understand the app and want to say yes.

 The good: hvv switch (Hamburg mobility app)